NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 #### Expose variables

 Every public or open variable is exposed to Godot.
 All these variables must be of a type conforming to the ``VariantConvertible`` protocol.
-Just as the functions, only define *basic* variables (no await etc.).
+Just as the functions, only define *basic* variables (no async etc.).

 #### Expose enums